1. Introduction

 Benefits regulations do not detail how benefits should be administered on behalf of the person.
 It is, however, generally understood that the appointee should manage those monies to meet the individual’s day to day needs.
 This might include paying bills (including charges for care) and making necessary provision for routine shopping, household purchases, repairs and maintenance etc. The appointee has the authority to provide this level of intervention/ assistance as required.

-A formal assessment of the person’s capacity to claim and manage their benefits should be carried out by a suitably qualified person following the principles set out in the MCA and must be carefully recorded.
+A formal assessment of the person’s mental capacity to claim and manage their benefits should be carried out by a suitably qualified person following the principles set out in the MCA and must be carefully recorded.
+See Assessing Mental Capacity: Guidance.

 4. Adults with Mental Capacity